Scottish-Tech-Army/nhs-app/cdk/README.md

 The Emergency Inventory backend consists of:

-- A DynamoDB table of box checks
+- A DynamoDB table of container checks
 - Lambda function processing the client API requests.
 - API Gateway wrapper for this lambda function.
 - A Cognito user pool to API authorisation.